 2 tablespoons Japanese sake

 1 teaspoon grated fresh ginger

 1 pound raw shrimp, shelled

-In a large bowl, whisk together the butter, miso, mirin and sake until dissolved.
+In a large bowl, whisk together the butter, miso, mirin, sake and ginger until dissolved.
 Add in the shrimp and marinate for 10 minutes.

 Cooking on grill: Heat your grill on high heat.
 Skewer the shrimp onto bamboo skewers.
 Grill each side for 2 minutes or until cooked through.